shanupam29/gamerecommendation/README.md

 # Project Title
-  Game Product Recommendation app is to facilitate games recommendations to the customer on a website, the admin will have provision to uplooad csv file with list of upto 10 game recommmendations through http://localhost:8080/index.html.
+  Game Product Recommendation app is to facilitate games recommendations to the customer on a website, the admin will have provision to upload csv file with list of upto 10 game recommmendations through http://localhost:8080/index.html.

 ## Prerequisites